pulumi/pulumi-hugo/themes/default/content/resources/aws-howdy-partner-twitch-2020-06-01/index.md

 ---
 # Name of the webinar.
 title: "AWS - Howdy Partner"
-meta_desc: "Watch Pulumi VP of Engineering Lee Zen build serverless applications in real time, using both Python and TypeScript."
+meta_desc: "Join Pulumi VP of Engineering Lee Zen as he shows off some of the newest features in Pulumi 3.0 and how those features make building on AWS easier than ever."

 # A featured webinar will display first in the list.
 featured: false

 # If the video is pre-recorded or live.
-pre_recorded: true
+pre_recorded: false

 # If the video is part of the PulumiTV series.
 Setting this value to true will list the video in the "PulumiTV" section.
 pulumi_tv: false